 Note: if the input image is neither contained in a ‘prgr’ entity group nor associated with a ‘prli’ item property, then both the step_index and layer_index shall have the value 0, and the input image itself is used for reconstructing the derived image item.

 Note: if the input image is both contained in a ‘prgr’ entity group and associated with a ‘prli’ item property, the information inside the ‘prli’ item property shall be taken into account only if the step_index corresponds to the position of the input image inside the ‘prgr’ entity group.
 Otherwise, the layer_index shall be set to 0 and the information inside the ‘prli’ item property shall be ignored.

+Alternative to ‘prdi’ suggested at MPEG#135

+It has been suggested (see this comment on MPEG GitLab) that the functionality offered by ‘prdi’ could be achieved by other means already available in HEIF as follows:

+Create an overlay image item per each "step index".
+Use a scaled thumbnail image item as the "background image" in the overlay image item and the "high-quality" image items in this step index as the other input images for the overlay.

+Include the grid and overlay image items in the same 'prgr' entity group.

+It was commented that this approach would put more burden on the writer to write all intermediate items and to take care about data interleaving/order between input images and for example grid or overlay data.
+It would also put more burden on the player, the list of intermediate items being seen as multiple independent reconstructions whereas with 'prdi' indication, players would progressively reconstruct a same item; i.e. parts of the grid may not require update from intermediate one step to another.

+We then have this open question regarding progressive rendering for derived images:

+Should the progressive steps being defined precisely (e.g. items and transformation operations)?, or

+Should the player deduce what is possible to render?

+In this case, could information like 'prdi' help the player?

 Matrix-based transformation for image items